 As for durability, prioritize nail guns made of aluminum as they are tougher and lightweight.
 Avoid flimsy plastic parts, especially the trigger, as they can break very quickly.

-Look out for safety and other useful features like jam release, dry-fire lockout, dual-trigger to get the most benefit out of your nail gun.
+Look out for safety tips and other useful features like jam release, dry-fire lockout, dual-trigger to get the most benefit out of your nail gun.

 Types of Nail Guns